Hudson Yards, New York City

 What we think

 Some of the world’s most devoted and driven people are members of Equinox ultra-luxe fitness clubs, and not solely because they’re places to see and be seen, from London to SoCal.
-The sleek and elite vibe extends to the brand’s first (of many) hotels, Equinox Hotel New York.
-Here, all 212 rooms are tech-forward enough to wow an ultra-toned George Jetson, including an iPad that draws the blackout shades and more; clinical-grade filtered air and water; a triple head shower whose glass walls become private at the touch of a button; bath products tailored to both a.m. and p.m. made with herbs grown on-site; soundproofing that includes the 10-foot floor to ceiling windows (a blessing in frenetic Midtown).
+The sleek and elite vibe extends to the brand’s first (of hopefully many) hotels, Equinox Hotel New York.
+In addition to the 60,000 sq. ft. fitness center—a veritable temple to the gods of sleek physiques—the hotel's 212 rooms are tech-forward enough to wow an ultra-toned George Jetson, including an iPad that draws the blackout shades and more; clinical-grade filtered air and water; a triple head shower whose glass walls become private at the touch of a button; bath products tailored to both a.m. and p.m. made with herbs grown on-site; soundproofing that includes the 10-foot floor to ceiling windows (a blessing in frenetic Midtown).
 Still not sleeping well, despite the downy soft king sized bed swaddled in linen and goose down duvets?
 Just call the Equinox Sleep Coach.
 Ah, New York: the city that always sleeps.

 You're here because